Ray Hilborn: MPAs aren’t the answer to ocean biodiversity, sustainability efforts

 Plus, many of the actual threats to the ocean aren’t coming from the ocean itself, or from fishing.

-“If you look at what the threats to the oceans are, they’re ocean acidification, climate change, invasive species, various kinds of pollution, land runoff, and none of those are impacted by MPAs,” Hilborn said.
+“If you look at what the threats to the oceans are, they’re ocean acidification, climate change, invasive species, various kinds of pollution, land runoff, and none of those is impacted by MPAs,” Hilborn said.

 A great example is the large dead zone that forms in the Gulf of Mexico every year.
 The dead zone is created by excess nutrient pollution from agricultural areas – mainly related to fertilizers washed into the gulf through the Mississippi River and other inland waterways.
 NOAA makes annual predictions for how large the dead zone will be, based on things like rainfall.
 An MPA in the area to protect that environment, Hilborn pointed out, would have no effect on the biodiversity of the ocean in the region.